Teaching Assistant (TA)/Reader Information (MAE)

 Frequently Asked Questions

-• I missed the deadline for the TA application, what happens now?
+• I missed the deadline for the application, what happens now?

-• That is unfortunate, as all of the TA placements for MAE may already be filled.
-We frequently post open TA calls from other departments on the MAE Grad Padlet.
-Also, check Handshake for other TAships, job opportunities or internships.
-If additional TA spaces are available after initial placements, an email will be sent from the MAE graduate program coordinator to all MAE graduate students.
+• That is unfortunate, as all of the placements for MAE may already be filled.
+We frequently post open academic assistance calls from other departments on the MAE Grad Padlet.
+Also, check Handshake for other academic positions, job opportunities or internships.
+If additional opportunities are available after initial placements, an email will be sent from the MAE graduate program coordinator to all MAE graduate students.

-• MAE students receive a high priority for TA positions.
-Realistically, the number of MAE applicants far outnumber the TA positions available.
+• MAE students receive a high priority in the placement process.
+Realistically, the number of MAE applicants far outnumber the positions available.
 So, rarely would we accept applications from non-MAE graduate students.
-Check Handshake for other TAships, job opportunities or internships.
+Check Handshake for other job opportunities or internships.

 • What is the percentage/stipend for a TA position?